This is the biggest milestone project of my crafting life!

 A little about these fingerless mittens.

-These fingerless mittens have been a wip since 2009!
-I made the first one as a pattern for the January Issue of Craft Leftovers Monthly… Volume 1… and just never got around to finishing the second.
+These fingerless mittens have been a work in progress since 2009!
 I’ve always loved them and I always thought that they were really cute and “couldn’t wait to finish them”, but here we are, 5 years later, I guess I could hold off finishing them, and did.

 They are called “Compost Critters”, because the ideas was I’d wear them to go turn the compost in the fall and spring and the colors feel composty.
 It’s working out that I’m wearing them to go feed the chickens.
 Close enough.
 The ribbing is a 1×1 knit and the body of the mitten is a single crochet.
 They are seamed up one side using a simple whip stitch.
 The yarn for the knit ribbing is knit picks cottonlin, and the body is an unidentified vintage wool.
 I think I received it in a small ball in the bag of yarn that came with my floor loom.
 It’s a little rough, but not too scratchy.
 And it’s warm.
 I’ve thought about lining them with fleece to better insulate them, but I’m not sure if I will.
 If I do, it seems like it would be a great use of some fleece scraps and be a fun little tutorial.
 Maybe in a few weeks.